redpanda-data/connect/resources/docs/inputs/README.md

 gibberish to other services, and the input will be unable to read normal messages with this setting.

-Currently only PULL, SUB, and REP sockets are supported.
+Currently only PULL and SUB sockets are supported.

-When using REP sockets Benthos will respond to each request with a success or error message.
-The content of these messages are set with the 'reply_success' and 'reply_error' config options respectively.
-The 'reply_timeout_ms' option decides how long Benthos will wait before giving up on the reply, which can result in duplicate messages when triggered.

 ## `stdin`